maniac-en/req/web/content/index.md

-# req - Terminal API Client
+# Req - Test APIs with Terminal Velocity

 > **Note**: This page is not up to date and serves as a boilerplate for the blog setup.